 The Council and London City Airport work closely together to try to ensure that the economic advantages which arise from the operation of the Airport can be maximised, and any potential problems which may adversely affect the local population can be prevented or minimised.

 One of the main means of dealing with potential or actual problems is through planning controls: Planning Conditions and S106 Agreements.
 Currently parts of two sets of planning controls are in force: those attached to the planning permission dated 9th July 2009 (reference 07/01510/VAR – ‘the 2009 permission’), and those attached to the planning permission dated 26th July 2016 (reference 13/01228/FUL).

 On 25th October 2017 the Council received formal notification of the commencement of CADP1 and therefore the vast majority of the provisions of the S106 Agreements and all the Planning Conditions attached to the 2009 permission have been superseded.
 The remaining sections still in force will be superceded in due course.

 The controls cover a wide range of issues, including in particular noise, but also air quality and biodiversity, and set targets for the employment of local residents.

 Both sets of controls specify what is required of the Airport and when; a smaller number of controls apply to the Council.

 Details of the permissions, including controls, can be found on the Council’s website:

 The Role of the Airport Monitoring Officer (AMO)

-Both permissions include a requirement for the employment of an AMO by the Council, to be funded through the S106 Agreements.
+The 2016 permissions includes a requirement for the employment of an AMO by the Council, to be funded through the S106 Agreements.
 The AMO post was created by the 2009 S106 Agreement to ensure that the Airport complies with the Planning Conditions and S106 Agreement.